Patricia is a Practising Consultant in the Dispute Resolution team.

 Patricia deals with a wide range of cases, including - at the commercial end of the spectrum - company and partnership disputes, and disputes regarding the interpretation of and/or performance of commercial contracts.

 A member of the Professional Negligence Lawyers Association (PNLA) since its inception in 2004, she has a special interest in negligence claims against professionals, including solicitors, accountants and surveyors.

 She also enjoys the challenge of advising in relation to disputed property rights, while always mindful that court action is not necessarily the best way of resolving such disagreements, especially if the difference of opinion has arisen between neighbours or close family members.

 The same resourceful approach applies to contentious probate cases, involving disagreements about the interpretation of a will and/or the division of the estate of a deceased person- another area in which Patricia has considerable experience and expertise.

-In the field of education, Patricia regularly deals with student complaints, and with disciplinary and discrimination issues, particularly in the area of disability.
+In the field of education, Patricia has also dealt with student complaints, and with disciplinary and discrimination issues, particularly in the area of disability.